PupkinLangford/dumb-instagram/README.md

 #### Server

 - urls are superfluous properties.
 Post url could be a virtual property.
 Profile pic url could be stored as a constant on the front end.
-- delete photos from cloudinary when posts deleted
+- delete photos from cloudinary when posts/users deleted
 - change image size/quality/other cloudinary settings
 - destroy token when user deleted
 - going to need some privacy settings